paulinarzeszutek/web-scraping-project/README.md

 # web-scraping-project

 This README file provides a short guide to installing and using the package, and also outlines how to run the demonstration application.
-This file provides information about license.
+This file provides information about license and about the main goal of the project.

+This project is using webscraping, SQL and python to analyze data from 3 different grocery shopping websites.
+User can compare product prices and be directed to the cheapest offered products.

 Webscraping:
 First, open Jupyther and use the code from Barbora.py, Megasam24.ipynb and Delio.py.